 Other amenities include locally grown food served in the Harvest Café, regionally crafted art in common areas, Family Resource Center, and Story Corner where children can read or listen to storytelling.

+The hospital, which opened in December 2017, is one of just five new hospitals—and the second children’s hospital—in the world to earn the USGBC’s LEED® Platinum designation.
 Sustainability innovations include water-efficient landscaping and water collection systems, recycled and reclaimed local materials, and exterior shading system to reduce the need for air conditioning.
 Water and energy usage is displayed on an electronic dashboard in the lobby and on bedside entertainment systems.
 LPCH anticipates using 38 percent less water annually (saving nearly 800,000 gallons of water annually) and 60 percent less energy than average Northern California hospitals.
-The building is tracking LEED® Gold.

 Lucile Packard Children’s Hospital Stanford establishes innovative approaches to children’s health and wellbeing, setting national benchmarks for care, sustainability, and community engagement.Portfolio